 If your hormones need some balancing, Chinese Medicine may be able to assist

-When your hormones are out of balance it can really get us down and make us feel quite miserable.
-There are many reasons our bodies and hormones may be imbalanced and Traditional Chinese Medicine aims to find the root cause of the condition and bring your body back into balance and harmony.
-This will allow your body to function optimally and for you to feel your best.
-Conditions such as Pre-menstural syndrome (PMS) may show symptoms of imbalance such as period pain, digestive upset, fluctuating moods, headaches and more.
+When our hormones are out of balance it can really get us down and make us feel quite miserable.
+There are many reasons our bodies and hormones may be imbalanced and Traditional Chinese Medicine aims to find the root cause of the condition and bring your body back into balance and harmony, allowing your body to function optimally so that you can feel your best.
+Conditions such as Pre-menstrual syndrome (PMS) may show symptoms of imbalance such as period pain, digestive upset, fluctuating moods, headaches and more.

 The menstrual cycle has four phases although can be clearly divided into two main parts – the luteal phase and the follicular phase.

 This begins on the first day of your period.
 During this phase one or more follicles will grow large enough for ovulation to occur.
 After your period, the endometrium (lining of the uterus) gets thicker and ready to receive a newly fertilized egg.
 During this time more oestrogen than progesterone is produced.

 This is the time between ovulation and the beginning of menstruation.
 During this time, progesterone is produced by the ovary and nutrients are secreted by the uterine lining.